 The String Project takes laboratory school approach for elementary children (typically entering the 4th grade) interested in playing one of the four orchestral string instruments – violin, viola, cello, and bass.
 Children attend group lessons twice each week at the Texas Tech campus.

-Instruction is provided by a team of undergraduate and graduate music majors and by two “Master Teachers” who supervise the entire curriculum.
-Dr. Bruce Wood, associate professor of string education at Texas Tech University, serves as chief administrator of the program.
+Instruction is provided by a team of undergraduate and graduate music majors and by “Master Teachers” who supervise the entire curriculum.
+Annie Chalex Boyle, assistant professor of violin at Texas Tech University, serves as chief administrator of the program.

 String Project classes are held in the Texas Tech University School of Music, on 18th and Boston.